Lake Michigan Fishing: 3 Top Guides Tell You How And Where

 Many of the bigger rivers flowing into Lake Michigan will have a pier extending out into the lake.

-The bigger the pier, and the bigger the runs of migratory fish, the better the fishing can be.
+The bigger the peir, and the bigger the runs of migratory fish, the better the fishing can be.

 River Mouth Fishing

-There are many rivers that empty into Lake Michigan, and salmon, steelhead, and brown trout use these rivers to find new feeding grounds and to spawn.
+There are many rivers that empty into Lake Michigan, and and at times, the salmon, steelhead, and brown trout will congregate around these rivers.

 The mouth of rivers that empty into Lake Michigan can be crowded during run times.
 You can fly fish, fish from a boat near the shore, cast lures, spin fish, float fish, plunk, or drift fish.
 Most anglers are successfully using lures, spoons, salmon roe, and even minnows.